Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 ## Deprecate a product plan

 A provider can deprecate an active plan when the terms of the plan change, or it is no longer relevant, and they would like to prevent new subscriptions under the plan.
-When deprecating a plan, the provider can choose one of the following subscription migrations:
+When deprecating a plan, the provider can choose one of the following:

 * Deprecate the plan only - this plan will no longer be available for new subscriptions, but existing ones will continue to work.
 * Cancel the corresponding subscription - the corresponding subscription will be cancelled and cannot be used anymore to request resource access; the subscription is still present in the Marketplace so that the associated metrics can be displayed.